Thanks to tremendous support for this revitalization project, The Bluffs Restaurant is open again.

-The Foundation now holds a historical lease for this National Park Service facility and will be responsible for ongoing maintenance and improvements.
-You can ensure that this beloved destination has a successful season by making a donation to assist with the upkeep of the circa-1949 building.
+The Foundation holds a historic lease for the National Park Service facility and is responsible for ongoing maintenance and improvements.
+You can support this beloved destination by making a donation to assist with the upkeep of the circa-1949 building.
+As part of our committment to sustainabillity, we will undertake projects to increase energy efficiency in the restaurant.

-Your gift toward our $20,000 goal will help ensure The Bluffs will continue to delight the thousands of diners expected to visit this year.
+Your gift will help ensure The Bluffs will continue to delight the thousands of diners expected to visit this year.
 We hope you are one of those guests returning to The Bluffs to make more memories.
 Please give today!

 The Bluffs Backstory